rprat-pro/MATools/README.md

 ## MATrace

-MATimer provides other tools such as trace generation in paje format readable with VITE.
-You can access this feature with the namespace `MATimer::MATrace`.
+MATools provides additional tools, including trace generation in the paje format, which can be read with VITE.
+This feature can be accessed using the namespace `MATools::MATrace`.
+VITE is a visualization tool commonly used for analyzing and visualizing traces and performance data generated by parallel and distributed applications.
+It provides a graphical interface that allows users to explore and understand the behavior of their applications by visualizing the execution flow, communication patterns, and performance metrics.

 ### How to use it

-MATrace `initialize` and `finalize` are respectively hidden in the MATimer `initialize` and `finalize`.
-MATrace feature furnishes two routines to capture a task: start and stop.
-The general way to use it is :
+The initialization and finalization routines for MATrace are hidden within the `MATools::initialize` and `MATools::finalize` functions, respectively.
+MATrace offers two routines, start and stop, to capture a task.
+The general approach for using MATrace is as follows:

 ```
 MATools::MATrace::start()